-Freeway traffic management strategies include measures (Recommendations 4.1 to 4.3) that improve the operational control, advisory information, and incident management on the regional freeway system.
+- Freeway Traffic Management Freeway traffic management strategies include measures (Recommendations 4.1 to 4.3) that improve the operational control, advisory information, and incident management on the regional freeway system.
 Some of these measures are currently in use in Southeastern Wisconsin and are recommended to be expanded and enhanced.
 Several newer technologies, and certain measures not currently used in the Region, are recommended to be considered for implementation.
-Essential to implementing freeway traffic management measures is the State Traffic Operations Center (STOC) in the City of Milwaukee, from which all freeway segments in the Region are monitored, freeway operational control and advisory information is determined, and incident management detection and confirmation is conducted.

-Surface Arterial Street and Highway Traffic Management

-Surface arterial street and highway traffic management strategies are measures (Recommendations 4.4 to 4.11) that improve the operation and management of the regional surface arterial street and highway network.
+Essential to implementing freeway traffic management measures is the State Traffic Management Center (TMC) in the City of Milwaukee, from which all freeway segments in the Region are monitored, freeway operational control and advisory information is determined, and incident management detection and confirmation is conducted. - Surface Arterial Street and Highway Traffic Management Surface arterial street and highway traffic management strategies are measures (Recommendations 4.4 to 4.11) that improve the operation and management of the regional surface arterial street and highway network.
 Many of these measures are currently in use in the Region and are recommended to be expanded and enhanced.
-Surface arterial street and highway traffic management measures are described in Chapter 1 of this volume, along with recommendations related to specific measures, including advisory information, traffic signal coordination, intersection traffic engineering improvements, curb-lane parking restrictions, and access management.

-Regional Transportation Operations Plan

-The current regional transportation operations plan (RTOP), completed in 2012, is a five-year program identifying candidate corridor and intersection TSM projects prioritized for implementation and funding, particularly with respect to Federal Highway Administration (FHWA) Congestion Mitigation and Air Quality Improvement (CMAQ) Program funding.
-VISION 2050 recommends that Commission staff work with State, county, and municipal governments to review and update the RTOP every four years, with the next update to occur in 2017 following adoption of VISION 2050 (Recommendation 4.12).
+Surface arterial street and highway traffic management measures are described in Chapter 1 of this volume, along with recommendations related to specific measures, including advisory information, traffic signal coordination, intersection traffic engineering improvements, curb-lane parking restrictions, and access management. - Regional Transportation Operations Plan The current regional transportation operations plan (RTOP), completed in 2012, is a fiveyear program identifying candidate corridor and intersection TSM projects prioritized for implementation and funding, particularly with respect to Federal Highway Administration (FHWA) Congestion Mitigation and Air Quality Improvement (CMAQ) Program funding.
+VISION 2050 recommends that Commission staff work with State, county, and municipal governments to review and update the RTOP every four years (Recommendation 4.12).